Andrew-Visich/Web_Scraping_Homework/README.md

 #Web Scraping Document Database Homework

-In this assignment, a web application was built that scrapes data from five different websites to gather data related to the Mission to Mars and displays the information in a single HTML page.
+In this assignment, a web application was built that scrapes data from different websites to gather data related to the Mission to Mars and displays the information in a single HTML page.

 Scraping: